Jobscan Alternatives: Options That Actually Help

 You want to optimize your resume without spending money

 Use ResuFluent's free ATS checker.
 Unlimited scans, no account required.
-Get your keyword gap data, then use the built-in AI suggestions to fix it — all without opening your wallet.
+Get your keyword gap data, then use the built-in AI suggestions to fix it.
+Free, no card needed.

 You struggle with writing strong bullet points

 ResuFluent is built for this.
 The AI tailoring feature takes your raw experience and generates bullet points that match the job description's language.
-This is the gap Jobscan leaves completely open.
+Jobscan doesn't touch this part at all.

 You apply to many roles and need speed